Better Life Program for the African Rural Woman: The Program

 Maryam Ibrahim Babangida held consultations with various stakeholders such as the Directorate for Food and Rural Infrastructure and women organizations about economic and social constraints affecting rural women.
 In 1986, she visited two villages close to Lagos, Igbologun and Ilado-Odo.
 The villages did not have clean water and power distribution infrastructure.
 The visit confirmed her understanding that more actions should be directed towards rural development.
 In 1987, a workshop on the role of rural women in development was held in Abuja and led to the establishment of Better Life Program for the Rural Woman.

 Currently the organisation has recently developed a new strategy which will be implemented over the next five years to ensure rural women in Nigeria and Africa are supported and empowered.

 Projects

-BLPARW projects are community based.
-To help bring women in African communities together to form effective and efficient working groups.
-A structured approach to overcome their challenges and limitations.
+BLPARW projects are community-based initiatives aimed at supporting women in African communities in forming organized and collaborative working groups.
+These projects adopt structured approaches to address shared challenges and improve group effectiveness and sustainability.